FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-06-offsettime-derivation-for-named-zone.md

 result in an `OffsetTime` of '21:58:00+02:00', where the 'correct' value would be '20:58:00+01:00' as the time is derived at date 2020-01-01.

+A related problem is the derivation of `OffsetDateTime` for a value in a named zone.
+Given we 'add' the current date, the derivation either will preserve the offset and yield the 'wrong' time in DST, or we need to rebase the time to the current date using the named zone, and only then derive the `OffsetDateTime`.

 ## Decision

 Jaybird will switch from using the current date to using 2020-01-01 for conversion of `TIME WITH TIME ZONE` values with a named zone to `java.time.OffsetTime`.

-Given the questionable correctness of `CURRENT_TIME` (eg at 2020-06-02 20:58:00 in Europe/Berlin, the time should be 20:58:00+02:00, but will be derived as 20:58:00+01:00), we should also consider defaulting to, or at minimum supporting, derivation of an offset-based session time zone from a named zone.
+Given the questionable correctness of `CURRENT_TIME` (eg at '2020-06-02 20:58:00' in Europe/Berlin, the time should be '20:58:00+02:00', but will be derived as '20:58:00+01:00'), we should also consider defaulting to, or at minimum supporting, derivation of an offset-based session time zone from a named zone.
 We defer that that decision to jdp-2020-07.

+For derivation of `OffsetDateTime` for named zones, the named zone should be preserved by rebasing the time on the current date before deriving the `OffsetDateTime`.

 ## Consequences

+### `OffsetTime` from `TIME WITH TIME ZONE`

 By switching to 2020-01-01 for derivation of `TIME WITH TIME ZONE` values with named zones, the derivation by Jaybird will be consistent with derivation by